Formalizing Stack Safety as a Security Property: Enforcement

 \paragraph*{Protecting Registers}

-Roessler and DeHon do not protect registers, since the compiler is in the trusted computing base, but we support threat models that do not.
+R\&D do not need to protect registers, since they include the compiler in their trusted computing base, but we target threat models that do not.
 In particular, \(\clri\) requires callee-saved registers to be saved and restored properly.
-We extend \(DI\) and \(LTC\) so that callee-saved registers, too, are tagged with the color of the function that is using them.
-In \(DI\) they are tagged as part of the entry sequence, while in \(LTC\) they are tagged when a value is placed in them.
+We extend DI and LTC so that callee-saved registers are also tagged with the color of the function that is using them.
+In DI they are tagged as part of the entry sequence, while in LTC they are tagged when a value is placed in them.